17 States with Laws Specifically about Legal Cannabidiol (CBD) (as of Mar. 30, 2018)

 On July 14, 2014, Missouri Governor Jay Nixon signed HB 2238 into law, which allows the use of cannabis oil that is at least 5% CBD and less than 0.3% THC for intractable epilepsy.
 The bill requires a neurologist to determine that the patient did not respond to at least three treatment options to be eligible to use the marijuana extract.

 On July 3, 2014, North Carolina Governor Pat McCrory signed HB 1220 into law.
-The bill allows universities to conduct clinical trials using CBD oil that is less than 0.3% THC and at least 10% CBD to be used only for the treatment of intractable epilepsy.
+The bill allowed universities to conduct clinical trials using CBD oil that was less than 0.3% THC and at least 10% CBD only for the treatment of intractable epilepsy.

 On Apr.
-30, 2015, Oklahoma Governor Mary Fallin signed HB 2154, which allows the use of cannabis oil that is no more than 0.3% THC for the treatment of severe forms of epilepsy.
+30, 2015, Oklahoma Governor Mary Fallin signed HB 2154, known as Katie's Law, which allows the use of cannabis oil that is no more than 0.3% THC for the treatment of severe forms of epilepsy.
 Fallin stated at the signing:

 "This bill will help get sick children potentially life-changing medicine.
 By crafting the legislation in a way that allows for tightly controlled medical studies, we can ensure we are researching possible treatments in a responsible and scientific way.
 The CBD oil we are studying is a non-intoxicating derivative of marijuana.
 It is not marijuana, and it is not anything that can make you 'high.'
 This law has been narrowly crafted to support highly supervised medical trials for children with debilitating seizures.
 It is not a first step towards legalizing marijuana, and I will never support the legalization of marijuana in Oklahoma."